banner image

 BREAKOUT II

-Discover the award-winning strategies of Prysmian and Google in transforming global share plans.
-Prysmian, winner of the 2024 ‘Best Use of Employee Share Plans in an Emerging Market,’ will share how they fostered inclusivity with their YES and BE IN plans, engaging over 30 countries and 22,000 blue-collar workers.
+Discover the award-winning strategies of Amazon and Google in transforming global share plans.
+Amazon, winner of ‘Best Use of Technology’ in 2024, will delve into how their VIA system automated complex LOA and COS processes for 400,000+ equity-eligible employees across 60 countries, ensuring compliance, reducing errors, and enhancing efficiency through real-time vesting visibility.
 Google, winner of ‘Best Use of Technology,’ in 2023 will showcase Project Nutella, their automation initiative that saved 1,500+ hours annually while enhancing accuracy, productivity, and participant experiences.

 KEY LEARNING POINTS: